Asher Black ®

-Asher is a New Yorker by transplantation and desire, but didn’t grow up in New York.
-He is “Eastern” Orthodox and a skeptic, a vegetarian by inclination if not by perpetual habit, and a rational anarchist engaged in apolitical politics.
+Asher is a New Yorker by transplantation and affinity.
+He is "Eastern" Orthodox and a skeptic, a vegetarian by inclination if not by perpetual habit, and a rational anarchist engaged in apolitical politics.

 Asher's Haunt™ is the expression of the four quests Asher says all human beings attempt: identity, understanding, meaning, and vocation, or else the single quest to answer four questions: Who am I?
 What is the world?
 What is my relation to the world?
 What do I do now?
 (Asher's 47th Maxim)